 You should get tested as soon as possible if you’re worried you could have Syphilis

 Syphilis is usually treated with an injection of antibiotics.
-Most people will only need one dose, although three injections given at weekly intervals may be recommended if you’ve had Syphilis for a long time, a course of antibiotics tablets if you can’t have the injection – this will usually last two or four weeks, depending on how long you’ve had Syphilis.
+Most people only need one dose, although three injections given at weekly intervals may be recommended if you’ve had Syphilis for a long time, or a course of antibiotics tablets if you can’t have the injection.

 You should avoid any kind of sexual activity or close sexual contact with another person until at least two weeks after your treatment finishes.